Reuvi/Dialogue-Quest-NPC/README.md

 ### 3) NPC setup in Workspace

-Follow your original setup guide (adjusted for clarity):

 1. **Model the NPC** inside a model named `NPC` (rig + Humanoid).
 2. Put that `NPC` model **inside a top model** (your distinguishable NPC name).